 Java 8 static method

-Stream API is is used to process collections of objects.
-A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
+The Stream API is used to process collections of objects.
+A stream is a sequence of elements that supports various methods, which can be pipelined to produce the desired result.

 A stream does not store data and, in that sense, is not a data structure.
 It also never modifies the underlying data source.

-Stream of Java 8, takes input from the Collections, Arrays or I/O channels and it will provide the result as per the pipelined methods.
-Each intermediate operation is lazily executed and returns a stream as a result, hence various intermediate operations can be pipelined.
-Terminal operations mark the end of the stream and return the result.
+In Java 8, a stream takes input from collections, arrays, or I/O channels and produces results based on the pipelined operations.
+Each intermediate operation is executed lazily and returns a stream, allowing multiple operations to be chained together.
+Terminal operations mark the end of the stream pipeline and produce the final result.

 Different ways to build the Stream:--